shtukas/gaia/README.md

 Gaia is a spin-off/re-implementation of [Nyx](https://github.com/shutkas/Nyx) with ideas coming from the proof-of-concept [Genesis](https://github.com/shutkas/Genesis).

-With Gaia, not only the regular collection of Nyx objects will be available, not only will you be able to use your regular local file system hierarchy as repository, but you will also be able to browse (and partially access) files on your external hard drives while they are disconnected [1].
+With Gaia, not only the regular collection of Nyx objects will be available, not only will you be able to see your unmodified regular local file system hierarchy as repository, but you will also be able to browse (and partially access) files on your external hard drives while they are disconnected [1].

 [1] Admitedly one of Pascal's key steps towards world domination.

 ## Executables

 The two executables are `gaia-utils` for overall management and introspection (see next section for details), and `gaia-web` which starts the web server.

+We are using [stack](http://docs.haskellstack.org) to make Gaia.
+The commands below can be ran with `stack build` followed by, say, `stack exec gaia-utils general-scan`.
+We do not yet have a proper install script.

 ## gaia-utils